QuantEcon/lecture-python-intro/lectures/french_rev.md

 In 1789, the Revolutionaries quickly reorganized the Estates General  into a National Assembly.

-A first piece of business was to address the fiscal crisis, the situation that had motivated the King to convence the Estates General.
+A first piece of business was to address the fiscal crisis, the situation that had motivated the King to convene the Estates General.

 The Revolutionaries were not socialists or communists.